frieda566/plant_watering_system/documentation.md

 - next we added our distance measure sensor and started to setup the whole setup with water and so on to test it out
 - but the pump didn't work - we checked the cables but everything seemed to be wired correctly

+### 30.11.2025
+- today Frieda started to implement a plant dictionary
+- for this she researched on the matter and found this pre defined excel sheet on reddit - https://docs.google.com/spreadsheets/d/1RArYadwipMGp9QFCYqbUTmwvCPyvwURWf7hIABg2n14/edit?gid=0#gid=0
+- she then proceeded to turn it into a csv to make it compatible with Python
+- then she added it into the GUI and called it in the plant watering systems interface python code
+- from there she got inspired by our previous code from Tech Basics I - scrollbar, buttons and so on
+- additionally she changed the basic idea by adding a class and started to use tk and so on to ensure a nice and simple interface with matching colors
+- sadly the lexicon interfaces' screen width and height doesn't match what it would actually need - we are searching for a solution for this problem